-This was the first national policy forum meeting since July 2014 when we agreed our general election manifesto in a spirit of comradeship and optimism.
+The national policy forum gathered in Loughborough on 19/20 November 2016.
+This was the first meeting since July 2014 when we agreed our general election manifesto in a spirit of comradeship and optimism.
 Ann Cryer was elected as Chair, Shabana Mahmood as vice-chair from the MPs /councillors section, and Mick Whelan of ASLEF from the affiliates section, all unanimously.
 In the constituency section Katrina Murray was elected with 76 votes ahead of George McManus with 31 votes, four spoilt papers and some abstentions.
 I nominated and voted for George.

 Jeremy Corbyn opened by stressing that the old certainties were falling away, and there was no more business-as-usual.
 Labour’s task was to restore hope and stand against divisions and hate crimes whipped up by the hard right.
 The Tories were taking Britain backwards, cutting £5 billion from adult social care and leaving 120,000 children in temporary accommodation.
 On Brexit, Labour would respect the decision of the British people, while ensuring full rights for European Union citizens in the UK and British citizens in Europe: people were not pawns.
 Labour would bring forward positive policies: creating a million good jobs, ending the undercutting of pay and conditions, a living wage of more than £10 per hour by 2020, rent controls and secure tenancies in the private sector, restoring employment rights from day one, scrapping tribunal charges, insourcing council services, ending privatisation in the NHS, placing conflict resolution at the heart of foreign policy, and safeguarding the future of the planet against climate change.
 We were ready for a general election whenever it was called.